Below are some of the frequently asked questions that we are asked. Please click on a question to reveal the answer.

 My grant period is coming to an end.
 How do I submit my end of grant report?

-You will receive an email from us when your grant is made with a link to where you need to upload your end of grant report.
-We highly recommend you save this email.
-Or you can access your online account from our website and upload your report in the ‘requirement’ section.
+If you applied online then you can upload your report through your online account.
+You can access your online account from our website and upload your report in the ‘requirement’ section, please click here for further information on how to upload your report.
 If you applied in the post, please send your end of grant report in the post to our offices or by email to email@example.com.
 Please do not combine an end of grant report with a new application.

 I have been awarded a pledge - What do I need to do?